Category: God is looking out

 •

 As a single woman who grew up in the church, I constantly heard about “becoming a wife” or “preparing for your husband.”
 You know what I rarely heard about?
 The mental and emotional preparation needed to sustain a healthy marriage.
-Looking back on my 20s and even early 30s, I was…
+Looking back, I was not mentally ready for marriage.
+I had…